 What Does It Cost to Join?

 The following are the fees per child for September through December in which the facilitators have agreed to work without pay or receive less than agreed upon during the first few start-up months.
 Through December families who “join” E²LC are committed on a month-to-month basis only.

 - $300/per child non-refundable deposit* for the 2017-2018 academic year.

-- $230/month for two facilitated days per child or $150/month for one facilitated day a week.
+- $165/month for two facilitated days per child or $85/month for one facilitated day a week.
 Payments are due the first of every month from September-December (no monthly prorating).
-(Up through December, families can join us as a drop-in for a fee of $25/day.
-However, families must have done at least one trial date first and facilitators must agree to the arrangement.
+(Once a month through December, families can join us as a drop-in for a fee of $10.
 For more information, please contact us.)

 *Non-refundable deposit is used to support 1) facilitator professional development, 2) reimbursement to facilitators for unpaid or underpaid work from September-December 2017 during startup, and 3) an emergency/extras fund.

 Also, as the Learning Community is in the start-up phase through December 2017, the facilitators reserve the right to make recommendations about whether families are a good fit and ultimately make a call about future participation.
 We trust the families are doing the same from their perspective and that an open and honest conversation can occur if/as needed.

 *Note: Starting January 2018, families who choose to join the community will be required to make a commitment through June 2018.
 Our fees will increase which allows us to start paying our faciliators for their time.
 The fees per child will be:

 - $300/per child non-refundable deposit for the 2017-2018 academic year (only if not previously paid)